frederic-perez/AmE-dictionary/data/idioms.md

 __put (someone or something) to bed__ __1__ To help someone, typically a child, prepare for and get into bed at night. _I’ll give you a call after I put the kids to bed._ __2__ To complete something or some initial preparatory phase. _I thought you’d put the proofreading for that edition to bed weeks ago!_ __3__ To stop discussing, thinking about, or focusing on something. _OK, I think we have to agree to disagree.
 Let’s just put the issue to bed and stop arguing._
 __put (something) on the back burner__ :dart: To establish something as being a low priority; to give something less or little thought or attention; to postpone, suspend, or hold off on doing something. _It has put the needs of farmers on the back burner in favor of its own interests._
 __put a gun to (someone’s) head__ To force someone to do something he or she does not want to do, especially by the use of threats or intimidation (not necessarily with an actual gun).
+__put food on the table__ To earn enough money to provide the basic necessities for oneself and (often) one’s family. _With my hours at work being cut so dramatically, I just don’t know how I’ll be able to put food on the table._
+__put in (one’) two cents’ worth__ To share one’s opinion or point of view for whatever it may be worth, generally when it is unasked for. _I find Jeff’s husband a bit trying at times.
+He always insists on putting in his two cents’ worth whether we want his opinion or not!_
 __put it there__ :astonished: Shake my hand.
 As in greeting or in agreement to a deal. _A: “50 dollars is my final offer for the computer.”
 B: “I wish I could get more for it, but you win.
 Put it there!”_ _Hey, John, put it there!
 I haven’t seen you in a donkey’s age!_
 __put off by someone or something__ :four: Distressed or repelled by someone or something. _I was really put off by your behavior.
 We were all put off by the unfairness of the rules._
 __put our heads together__ To discuss or plan something together with other people.